Alvor1991/PP1-Las-Tacos/README.md

     - The form allows customers to book a reservation on a specific date directly from the business' website.

     - The map displays a Google map of the business' geographical location.
-This allows the customers to easily find the location from their devices.
+This allows customers to easily find the location from their devices.

 [Back to top ⇧](#las-tacos)